MicrosoftDocs/customer-voice/fp-docs/admin-settings.md

 As an administrator, you can control various settings such as recording the names of people in your organization, protecting surveys from phishing, and providing incentives for completing a survey.

+> [!NOTE]
+> Administrator settings for Forms Pro are different than Microsoft Forms.
+Administrator settings changed in Microsoft Forms are not considered by Forms Pro.

 **To access administrator settings**

 1. Sign in to [Microsoft 365 admin center](https://admin.microsoft.com/) with your work or school account.